Brexit is already shaping facial recognition surveillance in the U.K.

 Any such regulation is likely to amend the Investigatory Powers Act of 2016 or Protections of Freedom Act of 2012, laws that define proper use by the state, or the Data Protection Act, which controls use by private vendors.

-However, Kind laments that lawmakers have made little progress to put legal frameworks in place due to a need to address Brexit and its potential fallout.
+However, Kind laments that lawmakers have made little progress when it comes to putting legal frameworks in place, due to the overriding demands of Brexit and its potential ramifications.

 “There’s not been really any legislative progress in the U.K. for the last three years on anything that isn’t Brexit,” she said.
 “I think there’s a strong likelihood Brexit has paralyzed the ability of the legislature to keep up with technology, which is already not the thing it’s best at doing.”